 4 – Use Two Factor Authentication (2FA)

-There are many plugins that can offer you 2FA for a WordPress installation.
+Many plugins can offer you 2FA for a WordPress installation.
 The most common is the Google Authenticator plugin.

 After downloading and activating the plugin in WordPress, it is very easy to use.
-All you need is to have the Google Authenticator app in your smartphone and scan a QR code.
+All you need is to have the Google Authenticator app on your smartphone and scan a QR code.

 Multi-factor authentication adds a layer of security to your website’s front door.